Declan-Stockdale-Garbutt/streamlit_calcudoku_solver/README.md

 ### Run Locally
 This is alot more involved and may involve modifying the code to include paths to relevant files

-The Tesseract directory must be added to the PATH
+The Tesseract directory must be added to the PATH.
+Links to download here https://github.com/tesseract-ocr/tessdoc/blob/main/Installation.md

 In calcucdoku_solver.py lines 235, 354 should point to tessdata folder e.g. --tessdata-dir "tessdata directory" --psm 6 --oem 3